New Tennessee law strips teens of driving privileges if they are found guilty of bullying

 Teens who lose their licenses may apply for a restricted one, allowing them to drive to everyday destinations such as school, work or church.
 However, the process involves several steps: teens must apply within 10 days of the court’s decision, pay a $20 application fee, meet age requirements, and pass necessary driving tests.
 They must then obtain judicial approval, which will specify exactly when and where they are permitted to drive.

-“I think it’s great that the state is stepping up to try to do something about bullying,” Scott Payne, a manager for Contact Care Line, a Knoxville-based social services organization, told WVLT.
+“I think it’s great that the state is stepping up to try to do something about bullying,” Scott Payne, a manager for Contact Care Line, a Knoxville-based social services organization, told CNN affiliate WVLT.

 Still, Payne urged the need to consider measures that go beyond penalties.